Our Mission Statement

 How can I get a copy of material that is found on The Lawrence Register?

-If you find any records, such as marriages, births, deaths, obituaries, etc., on this website and would like copies of those records, we recommend emailing Ellen Helm Gammon, or you can contact Briggs Library, Hamner Room in Ironton, Ohio at 1-740-532-1124.
-Another option is to email Lori Shafer who is the Reference Librarian at Briggs Library.
+If you find any records, such as marriages, births, deaths, obituaries, etc., on this website and would like copies, we recommend Briggs Library, Hamner Room, in Ironton, Ohio, at 1-740-532-1124.
+Another option is to email Lori Shafer, the Reference Librarian at Briggs Library.

 How Do I Search for Material On Your Site?

-- There is a search icon (magnifying glass) at the top of each page.
+- A search icon (magnifying glass) is at the top of each page.

-- Scroll down our homepage and find the subject, then continue to follow the links of various topics.
+- Scroll down our homepage and find the subject, then continue to follow the links to various topics.

-- Another way to find the material is to use our drop-down list, just click the ‘Home’ link, which is also on the top of our website.
+- Another way to find the material is to use our drop-down list.
+Just click the ‘Home’ link, which is also at the top of our website.

 - While using a .pdf file, you can use the Ctrl+F shortcut key to search while that file is open.